microsoft/pxt-adafruit/docs/lessons/prank-wifi/activity.md

 # prank wifi challenges

-create a fake wifi app to trick your friends. #docs
+create a fake wifi app to trick your friends.

 ## Before we get started